Brranforrd/Brranforrd/README.md

 ## About Me 🛫
 ![DC Superheroes Panel](https://upload.wikimedia.org/wikipedia/en/1/19/DC_Universe_by_Gary_Frank.jpg)

  Hi all!
-I'm curently a CodeCrew Student learning and honing my skils as a computer programmer and taking those skills to the sky
+My name is Branford Brown I'm curently a CodeCrew Student learning and honing my skils as a computer programmer and taking those skills to the sky

  I am an **avid** Theater Connisseur and animal lover who enjoys working out and spending time with family.